Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 Delivery time: 60–80% more than estimated

-All three patterns were created by adding complexity instead of removing it.
-The fix in every case was subtraction, not addition.
+All three patterns come from adding complexity instead of removing it.
+The fix in every case is subtraction, not addition.

 Here’s how to diagnose which pattern you have and the specific fix that works.